md-siam/photo_gallery/README.md

 # Photo Gallery

-In this assignment, you are required to create a simple Android/iOS/Flutter/ReactNative app that displays a list of photos as a gallery.
+In this assignment, you are required to create a simple Android/iOS/Flutter/React Native app that displays a list of photos as a gallery.
 Users can tap the photo to see a full-screen view of it with the possibility to zoom in and out.

 ```
 Requirements:
-    1. Use Unsplash API Documentation | List of Photos to get a list of photos and build a gallery of photos
+    1. Use Unsplash API Documentation | List of Photos to get a list of photos and build a
+    gallery of photos
     2. The user can tap the photo and can see a full-screen view of the photo
     3. The user has an infinite scroll on the gallery screen